 So it was an easy choice for me to focus on paying off my credit card debt.
 I have always put more than the minimum payment on the credit card, but it frustratingly still doesn’t make much a dent.

-I haven’t used my credit card much in years, and only have it as form of debt due to the years when I was under employed and literally had no other way of paying bills.
+I haven’t used my credit card much in years, and only have it as form of debt due to the years when I was severely underemployed and literally had no other way of paying bills and buying food and so on.
 Sucks but that was the reality and I don’t believe in beating myself up for doing what I had to in a tight position.
 Pretty much the only the only fee that comes off of it these days is Netflix.
+(2020 Update: I’ve removed all auto debits from my credit card.)

 I explain this not because I feel I need to justify my debt to you, random internet stranger, but to make a point that temptation associated with credit cards isn’t an issue for me, and is why I’m comfortable to go with the choice I’ll explain below.
 Again, not a financial adviser, but if you do find it hard to resist spending on a credit card, then I doubt this would work well for you and you should speak to someone qualified about the best option for you.
 It’s ok to admit that it won’t work for you, it’s the best step forwards, in fact!